The Fool to The Chariot: Your Essential Guide to the First 7 Major Arcana

 The Lovers: Learning to Choose Consciously

 The Lovers confronts us with the fundamental human experience of choice.
 On one level, this card represents romantic love and partnership.
 But on a deeper level, it represents every moment when we must choose between competing desires, values, or paths.
 The Lovers asks us: What do you truly value?
 What are you willing to commit to?
-How do you navigate the tension between individual desires and relational responsibilities?

 The Chariot from The Light Seers Tarot